Mauznemo/SmartifyOS-Installer/README.md

   <summary><b>Simple Install</b></summary>

   1. Download [this](https://files.smartify-os.com/s/ArRApq65ncNZCkC) pre-made ISO Debian file (made with [fai-project.org](https://fai-project.org/FAIme/))
-  2. Flash it to a USB drive and boot it on the PC
+  2. Flash it to a USB drive and boot it on the computer (with for example [balenaEtcher](https://etcher.balena.io/))
   3. After reboot login username `debian` password `debian`
   4. Install LXDE and openbox
       ```